Jakne96/Distortion-pedal/README.md

 Portfolio

 ## Status:
-Completed, may add case and potentiometer knobs in the future
+Completed, may add case and potentiometer knobs in the future.

 ## Description
 Distortion pedal, designed in KiCAD, manufactured by JLCPCB.